USS Lewis B. Puller (ESB-3): Operations

 Lewis B. Puller trained with the amphibious ready group (ARG), during the military exercise Alligator Dagger 2017 to explore the potential of the ESB platform to support such operations.

 In November 2018, a detachment from Helicopter Mine Countermeasures Squadron 15 deployed on Lewis B. Puller for training.

 In March 2020, United States Army AH-64 Apache attack helicopters conducted deck landing qualifications with Lewis B. Puller.
 While conducting this exercise, on 15 April 2020, 11 Iranian patrol vessels started circling Lewis B. Puller and surrounding US Navy and Coast Guard vessels.
 The boats got within 50 yd of the ship and would not leave despite repeated radio warnings and noise makers.
 The incident lasted for an hour until the Iranian vessels pulled away.
 Video of the incident was posted by the US Navy.

-On 1 December 2022, Lewis B. Puller interdicted and boarded the stateless dhow Marwan 1 and seized weapons and ammunition suspected of being smuggled by Iran to Yemen, including over one million rounds of AK-47 ammunition.
+On 1 December 2022, Lewis B. Puller interdicted and boarded the stateless dhow Marwan 1 and seized weapons and ammunition suspected of being smuggled by Iran to Yemen, including over one million rounds of 7.62x54mm ammunition.
 The ammunition was then later sent by the United States government as aid to Ukraine.

 At a Pentagon press briefing on 24 April 2023, a spokesperson stated that was "... off the coast of Sudan, near the Port of Sudan.
 It will stay there awaiting further orders should it be needed to support.
 Also, en route is the USS Puller."

 On 11 January 2024, Navy SEALs operating from Lewis B. Puller seized Iranian-made ballistic missile and cruise missile components from a ship traveling off the coast of Somalia.
 Two SEALs went missing in the operation, and after eleven days of unsuccessful search and rescue, followed by search and recover, they were presumed dead by the Navy.
 The dhow was sunk by the US military subsequent to its capture.